Chartered in 1890, the University of Chicago quickly became a world leader in higher education and research and has since boasted 89 Nobel Laureates.

 The University sponsors a wealth of undergraduate research opportunities in programs ranging from Economics and Psychology to Astrophysics and Sociology.
 More than 140 institutes and centers provide a home for true innovation.
 The Institute for Molecular Engineering provides a unique opportunity to pursue molecular-level science in both an academic and research context.
 Similarly, the partnership with the Marine Biological Laboratory furthers biological research and education across the world.

 UChicago students blend academic exploration, innovation, and theoretical investigation by interacting with peers, professors, and graduate students.
 Additionally, students develop relationships with their academic advisors.
 Affiliated with the Dean of Students Office, advisors guide undergraduates through their college journey.

 No Barriers, no loans

 The University of Chicago is deeply committed to ensuring that students from every background, regardless of financial need, will find a home on campus.
 No Barriers enables students to graduate debt free and prepared for lifelong success.
 Generous funding is provided for summer and school-year involvement—from internships and research to study abroad and career exploration treks.
-Students are paired with personal career advisors who grant access to more than 1,300 funded internships annually.
+Students are paired with personal career advisors who grant access to more than 1,950 funded internships.

 The residential housing system is a vital element of the College community.
 Modeled after the British house system, the 38 College houses eat together at shared dining tables, explore Chicago at sporting and cultural events, and compete against each other in intramural sports.
 Each student is guaranteed housing for four years, and though it is only required for first-year students, many remain to enjoy the house system’s perennial traditions.